HOMEBLOGINQUIRYSEARCH

 rhabdoid tumor treatment, rhabdoid tumor cancer life expectancy, atypical teratoid rhabdoid tumor, atrt brain cancer

-These drugs are often used in combination with each other.
-Rhabdoid tumors often recur after treatment.
-The tumor may also become resistant to chemotherapy over time.
+Doctors often use these drugs in combination with each other, but rhabdoid tumors frequently recur after treatment.
+The cancer may also become resistant to chemotherapy over time.
 Children with rhabdoid tumors regularly undergo radiation therapy.
 Radiation therapy may shrink the tumor before surgery or treat tumors that have recurred after treatment.

 There is no cure for rhabdoid tumors.
 However, with treatment, some children can survive for numerous years.
 The average survival rate for children with rhabdoid tumors is about 50%.